- Personal Loans

 Ja’Mia is on to something.
 Saving on interest?
 That’s a win in our book!
 In addition to paying extra when you can, there’s another simple change to the way you pay that can cut hundreds (or more) off your auto loan.
 Learn more.

 “I stick to a budget.
 It allows me to jumpstart my savings, pay off debt quickly and make progress toward my financial goals.
-I use the Budget widget in Grow Online Banking because I can create personalized budgets for each of my accounts and watch where my money is going.” – Marquise Davis, Fraud Investigator
+I use the Budgets tool in Grow Online Banking because I can create personalized budgets for each of my accounts and watch where my money is going.” – Marquise Davis, Fraud Investigator

 “In my household, my wife and I review our expenses monthly.
 Then, we determine our budget for different categories, such as groceries and entertainment, to keep us on track.
 Communicating about our financial plan helps both of us have a clear understanding of where we are, what we can do and where we’re headed.” – James Kapish, Senior Internal Communication Specialist